audacity/audacity/README.txt

-       file association to always use the Audacity Beta executable to open the required file type, but it will not appear in the list accessed by the "Open With" context menu item whilst there is another "audacity.exe" on the computer.
+       file association to always use the Audacity Beta executable to open the required file type, but it will not appear in the list accessed by the "Open With" context menu item whilst there is another "audacity.exe" on the computer
+    * (Mac) Files imported from iTunes may create invalid characters in the .aup project file, which will cause an error at a stated line when re-opening the .aup file.
+Workaround: open the .aup file in a text editor and in the affected lines, remove everything except a to z characters and whole numbers between the quotes in value=""

  * Exports:
     * Album art and lyrics in imported metadata lost when exporting